AURO-CARVEDILOL 3.125, 6.25, 12.5 & 25

 - weight increase

-- fluid retention.
+tion.
 The signs include overall swelling of parts of your body for example your hands, feet, ankles and legs

 - unusual hair loss or thinning.

 These are the more common side effects of AURO-CARVEDILOL.
 Mostly these are mild and will decrease as you get used to your medicine.

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

 - itching, dark urine, loss of appetite, yellowing of skin or eyes, or feeling "flu-like" with no clear cause